vryzhov/COSC416-2024/lab4/README.md

 Answer the following questions.

 1. How do the recommendations obtained in Part 1 and Part 2 differ?
-2. Discuss possible reason for these differences.
+2. Discuss possible reasons for these differences.
-3. What approach as explained in Part 1 and Part 2 would work better?
+3. What approach would work better?
 Why?
-5. Come up with a better way to create recommendations by combining both approaches.
+5. Come up with a better way to create recommendations by combining both methods.
+6. Combine Cypher queries of Part 1 and Part 2 to create the final version of recommendations

+### Submission

+Collect all your results - Cypher queries, solutions, thoughts, conjectures, etc. - into a document, <u>convert it to a PDF file</u> and submit before the deadline.

 ## Collaborative filtering

+Next time